OpenWork-NZ/mdwg/docs/_defs/ResourceCitation.md

 | **ICSM Level of Agreement** | ⭑⭑⭑⭑ |

 ## Definition
-**Citation information for the service.**
+**Citation information for the spatial resource.**

 ### ISO Obligation

-There must be one and only one [1..1] *MD_Metadata.indentificationInfo>SV_ServiceIdentification.citation* package for the cited service in a metadata record.
+There must be one and only one [1..1] *MD_Metadata.indentificationInfo>MD_Identification.citation* package for the cited resource in a metadata record.
 This must be of of class *[CI_Citation](./class-CI_Citation)*.
+The resource may be of type Data *[MD_DataIdentification](./class_MD_DataIdentification)* or of type Service *[SV_ServiceIdentification]

 ## Discussion

 The citation package contains multiple elements from [CI_Citation](./class-CI_Citation).
 Only child elements contain content.
-Follow the links on the child elements above for further discussion.
+Follow the links on the child elements recommendations for further instruction.
 Aspects of the contents of this package may be governed at different levels.

 ## ICSM Recommendations